leftthomas/SRGAN/README.md

 optional arguments:
---upscale_factor      super resolution upscale factor [default value is 4] --model_name          super resolution model name [default value is netG_epoch_4_100.pth]
+--upscale_factor      super resolution upscale factor [default value is 4] --video_name          low resolution video name --model_name          super resolution model name [default value is netG_epoch_4_100.pth]
 ```
-The output high resolution videos are on `results` directory.
+The output high resolution videos are on the same directory.

 ## Benchmarks
 The reconstructions of the digit numbers are showed at right and the ground truth at left.